|

 NX Gamma Tests |

-Gamma encoded color space: Capture NX (1.3.2) takes a NEF,
+Gamma encoded color spaces: Capture NX (2.3.2) takes a NEF,

-converts it to a
+and converts it to a

-gamma encoded color space,
+gamma encoded color space

-and presents that to you within NX for editing.
+(like sRGB or AdobeRGB), and presents that to you within NX for editing.

-The only problem with this is that some (all?) adjustments
+But, the only problem with this is that some (all?) adjustments

 within Capture NX are not gamma aware.

-An Example: Consider the beetle picture to the right.
+Consider the calliphora photo to the right

 Most people will never notice that NX Adjustments are not gamma aware.
 Most